Key Takeaways:

 Know the Law.
 Know Your Rights.

 Being a gestational mother is one of the most meaningful roles you can take on.
 But it’s also a serious commitment that deserves serious legal protection.
-Whether you’re learning about gestational surrogacy arrangements for the first time or preparing to sign a surrogacy agreement, remember that California law is on your side.
+Whether you’re learning about gestational surrogacy arrangements for the first time or preparing to sign a surrogacy agreementLegal contract outlining responsibilities and compensation between parties., remember that California law is on your side.

 Understanding the protections offered by the California family code gives you power—the power to ask questions, the power to speak up, and the power to walk away if something doesn’t feel right.
 Surrogacy is a partnership, and you deserve to enter it knowing that your rights, your body, and your emotional well-being are respected.